 Uca added that all the victims in the Sırnak province that borders Syria and Iraq were Kurds.

 “Many people and journalists rise against an imminent massacre like in Cizre,” she added.

 Turkish Offensive Against Kurds Underway in Diyarbakir, 200 People Trapped

-Feleknas Uca also stated that Turkey continues offensive against Kurdish-populated Diyarbakir province, where at least 200 people have been trapped in basements.
+Feleknas Uca also stated that Turkey continues its offensive against the Kurdish-populated Diyarbakir province, where at least 200 people have been trapped in basements.